zizhaozhang/unet-tensorflow-keras/README.md

 # Unet-tensorflow-keras
 A concise code for training and evaluating Unet using tensorflow+keras

-A simple practice of mixture usage of tensorflow and keras for the segmentation task.
-Using keras to build the model is super easy and fully compatible with Tensorflow.
+A simple practice of the mixture usage of tensorflow and keras for the segmentation task.
+Sometime using Keras to manage the training is not flexiable.
+But we still want to utilize the convenience of Keras to build the model.
+Using Keras to build the model is super easy and fully compatible with Tensorflow.
 See https://blog.keras.io/keras-as-a-simplified-interface-to-tensorflow-tutorial.html for an introduction.

 I use the Unet architecture and modify its unsampling part to automatically adjust the feature map width and height when merge (concat) with previous layers.
 In this way, we do not need to compute the specific input size to fit the model but take an arbitrary size.